kubeflow/community/subprojects/README.md

-# How to Become Kubeflow Subproject
+# Kubeflow Subprojects

-This directory contains applications from open-source projects that have proposed becoming Kubeflow subprojects.
+This directory contains list of Kubeflow subprojects, criteria for maturity levels, and applications from open-source projects that have proposed becoming Kubeflow subprojects.

+You can find list of existing Kubeflow subprojects with its levels in the [PROJECTS.md](PROJECTS.md) document.

+You can find criteria for project status levels in the [maturity_requirements.md](maturity_requirements.md) document.

+## Process to Become Kubeflow Subproject

-Each subproject lives in its own directory (`subprojects/<issue-number>-<project-name>/`, where `<issue-number>` is the GitHub issue created in step 1 of the [Process](#process)) and contains a populated copy of [`TEMPLATE.md`](TEMPLATE.md) describing the project, saved as `README.md`.
+Each subproject donated to the Kubeflow organization lives in its own directory:
+`subprojects/<issue-number>-<project-name>/`.
+The `<issue-number>` is the GitHub issue created in step 1 of the [Process](#process).
+Each directory contains a `README.md` — a populated copy of [`TEMPLATE.md`](TEMPLATE.md) — describing the project.

-For background and motivation behind this process, see [KEP-748: Expanding the Kubeflow Ecosystem with a New OSS Project](../proposals/748-expand-kubeflow-ecosystem/README.md).

 This process follows the Kubeflow Steering Committee's [Normal Decision Process](../committee-steering/charter.md#normal-decision-process).
 Acceptance is at the discretion of the Kubeflow Steering Committee and is not guaranteed.

-## Process

 Project owners or maintainers can apply to become a Kubeflow subproject by following these steps: